mcrimi/mcp-openhexa/README.md

 # mcp-openhexa
-A proof of concept of a local MCP server for OpenHEXA using Claude Desktop
+A VERY rudimentary proof of concept of a local MCP server for OpenHEXA using Claude Desktop

 # Setup guide